ActiveState/documentation-public/content/state/commands/languages.md

 ---
-title: "Command: languages"
+title: languages
 ---

-The `languages` command lists the languages in your project, and allows you to update the specified languages.
+List the languages in your project, and allows you to update the specified languages.<!--more-->

 {{% notice note %}}
 In order to build your project successfully, only one language can be specified.